lfrestrepog/if-docs/docs/reference/errors.md

 ### `AuthorizationError`

 Errors of the `AuthorizationError` class are caused by incorrect credentials being passed to an external API.
-This is only currently used in the `if-unofficial-plugins` because this is the only place third-party APIs are called.

 `AuthorizationError` messages should have the following form: